codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/service-accounts.md

 Generate API keys for a service account after creating it.
 The procedure is similar to generating API keys for individual users.
 There is no limit to the number of API keys you can generate for a single service account.

-After generating API keys, you can modify scopes, or delete the API key.
+After generating API keys, you can modify the scopes defined for the key, or delete the API key.

+{{site.data.callout.callout_tip}}
+The **API Key** scopes are relevant only to service accounts and define the permissions to manage the API keys assigned to those accounts.
+{{site.data.callout.end}}

 1. In the Codefresh UI, on the toolbar, click the **Settings** icon, and then from the sidebar, select **Service Accounts**.
 1. Select the service account for which to generate API keys.